Skip to main content

 ERezLife

-SFCM students use the ERezLife portal for many items pertaining to life on campus including the housing application, roommate agreement, and later on used for maintenance requests, overnight guest registration and other items.
-The housing application will open on May 15th at 5:00 pm PT, see the housing drop down below for more information.
+SFCM students use the ERezLife portal for many items pertaining to life on campus including the housing registration, roommate agreement, and later on used for maintenance requests, overnight guest registration and other items.
+The housing registration form will open on June 1, 2025.

 Med+Proctor Portal

 The Med+Proctor Portal is used to submit the Pre-Enrollment Health Packet to the Office of Student Affairs.
-This is a required step due July 31, 2024.
-See the Student Life section for more information.
+This is a required step due August 1, 2025.
+See the Health & Health Insurance section for more information.

 Nelnet

-Download the Financial Aid Terms and Conditions Form from the Checklist Items in the Application Status portal.
+Download the Financial Aid Terms and Conditions Form from the Checklist Item in the Admitted Student portal.
 Sign and date before uploading.

 Tuition Payments